cpetersen/lighthouse-iphone/README.markdown

 # TODO
 * load multiple pages of tickets
+* add images for tab bar
+* webkit view for html ticket bodies

 # BUGS
 * Update root view when adding a projects
+* update projects/subprojects when api key is saved
+* activity indicator doesn't appear on second and third page view
 * ERRORS
 	* Error when api key is wrong
 	* show error for private projects